maxweber/simplevalue.github.io/source/_posts/2013-08-14-froscon-2013-clojure-intro-workshop.markdown

 ---

-We will host a Clojure Introduction Workshop at this year's [FrOSCon](http://www.froscon.de/startseite/), a local open source conference.
+We will host a Clojure Introduction Workshop at this year's [FrOSCon](http://www.froscon.de/startseite/), a local open source conference we helped organize.

 It will be a very pragmatic hands-on workshop, presenting basic syntax and usage patterns.